 A Palm Beach County native, Mr. Schwencke is admitted to practice in all jurisdictions in the State of Florida and has been admitted to the United States District Court for the Southern and Northern Districts of Florida.
-He is a member of the Florida Bar, the Florida Justice Association, the Palm Beach County Bar Association, and the Palm Beach County Justice Association, the National Trial Lawyers top 40, and the American Board of Trial Advocates.
+He is a member of the Florida Bar, the Florida Justice Association, the Palm Beach County Bar Association, the Palm Beach County Justice Association, the National Trial Lawyers top 40, and the American Board of Trial Advocates.

 As an attorney with Searcy Denney, Mr. Schwencke represents victims of catastrophic personal injury involving medical malpractice, nursing home abuse and neglect, assisted living facility abuse and neglect, motor vehicle collisions, and premises, professional, and products liability.

 To learn more about Matthew…

 - National Trial Lawyers “Top 40 under 40”